-ISAR prepares students for careers in natural resource management, government or private sector research and/or policy development, consultancy services, community development, and private enterprise.
+ISAR prepares students for careers in natural resource management, government or private sector research and/or policy development, consultancy services, community-based organizations, and private enterprise.
 Depending on their program of study, students will also be positioned favourably for graduate or professional study in such areas as environmental law, public policy and administration, marine biology, oceanography, environmental sciences, human ecology, fisheries science and/or management, geographic information systems, conservation, and social science research.

-All students complete two majors, the first in aquatic resources, and a second major in one of: biology; economics; earth sciences; mathematics, statistics, and computer science; or public policy and social research (political science and anthropology or political science and sociology).
+All students complete two majors, the first in aquatic resources, and a second major in one of: biology; economics; earth sciences; mathematics and statistics; or public policy and social research (political science and anthropology or political science and sociology).
 ISAR students complete a mandatory work term (AQUA 400) and participate in the senior seminar (AQUA 450).

 Students may enter the ISAR program in their 1st or 2nd year of study at StFX.
-Students entering the program in 2nd year will complete AQUA 101/102 and AQUA 201, 202 simultaneously.
+Students entering the program in 2nd year will complete AQUA 101, 102 and AQUA 202, 298 simultaneously.

-Eligible ISAR students may consider completing an advanced major (B.Sc. students only) or an honours degree in their second major field of study: biology, Earth sciences, mathematics; honours degree with a subsidiary in AQUA: anthropology, economics, political science, sociology.
+Eligible ISAR students may consider completing an advanced major (B.Sc. students only) or an honours degree in their second major field of study: biology, earth sciences, mathematics and statistics; honours degree with a subsidiary in ISAR: anthropology, economics, political science, sociology.
 All students must satisfy the requirements outlined in chapters 4, 5 or 7.